jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

   - Key columns can be marked with `starrocks_is_agg_key=True`.
   - Value columns must specify `starrocks_agg_type` (e.g., `'SUM'`, `'REPLACE'`, etc.).
 - Column-level `starrocks_is_agg_key`/`starrocks_agg_type` are only valid for `AGGREGATE KEY` tables.
 - In `ALTER TABLE ...
-ADD COLUMN`/`MODIFY COLUMN` contexts, Alembic may not provide table-level options to the compiler.
+ADD COLUMN`/`MODIFY COLUMN` contexts, Alembic may not provide table-level attributes to the compiler.
 The dialect therefore allows specifying `starrocks_is_agg_key` or `starrocks_agg_type` directly on the column for these operations.

 Examples: